 Types of Lighting

 There exist three primary lighting types for video.
 They are all continuous lights, meaning that they are on all the time.
 The first is the old style “hot” light, typically a tungsten or halogen bulb.
 They throw lots of light but get very hot and require AC power with decent amperage.
 Plug a couple into the same circuit and you may end up blowing fuses.
 The second is the type based on fluorescent lights.
 These are special fixtures designed to minimize the effects of flicker and to offer consistent colour temperature over a long period of time.
 They produce beautiful light, but the bulbs are fragile and they also need AC power.
 The third type of light is delivered by LED panels.
 These have decent brightness, consistent colour and many can run on either AC or battery power.
 Battery powered LED lights are very handy when you do a bit of ad hoc video, shooting whenever and wherever without a defined shooting space, although they work wonderfully in a fixed “studio” as well.
-We will spend our time in this article on LED lights.
+We will spend our time in this article on LED lights and led lighting systems.

 What Are We Talking About?